webis-de/summary-workbench/README.md

 - Dockerfile.dev (optional): used for the local development environment
 - metric.py or metric folder for metric plugin or summarizer.py or summarizer folder for summarizer plugin (required)
 - model_setup.py (required): should download all models, can be empty if no external data is needed
-- Pipfile.lock, Pipfile, or requirements (one required, if multiple given the first found is used)
+- Pipfile.lock, Pipfile, or requirements.txt (one required, if multiple given the first found is used)

 Following Options can be specify in the `config.yaml`:
 - **version** (required): version string of the plugin